RahulSundkar/LFX_Mentorship-2024_Pre-Test_3172/README.md

 ![training ending](./images/6.png)

+The model weights are stored in the [artifacts](/burnbook_guide/artifacts) folder and are later used for model inference.

 ## 4. Inference:
 Run the [main.rs](./burnbook_guide/src/main.rs) with any input choice other than 0 to ge the inference for the image at the 55th index in the MNIST test set (hardcoded in the main function).

 ![inference](./images/8.png)

 ## Conclusion:
-**Successfully executed the follow along MNIST example from the Burn Book using the Burn framework**
+**Successfully executed the follow along MNIST example from the Burn Book using the Burn framework.**
 ___

 # Task 3